Jean Tinguely: Life

 Tinguely married fellow Swiss artist Eva Aeppli in 1951.

-In 1971 he married his second wife, Niki de Saint Phalle, with whom he collaborated on several artistic projects, such as the Hon – en katedral or Le Cyclop.
+In 1971, he married his second wife Niki de Saint Phalle with whom he collaborated on several artistic projects, such as the Hon – en katedral or Le Cyclop.
+Tinguely and Saint Phalle collaborated artistically for over three decades.

-Tinguely died of heart failure in 1991 at the age of 66 years, in the Inselspital in Bern.
+Tinguely died of heart failure in 1991 at the age of 66 in the Inselspital in Bern.